Data Center is a key parameter for any business and ESDS is one of the CSPs to provide best Data Center Services in India.

 Managed hosting is similar to dedicated hosting as it falls under similar conventions but provides an additional set of features to customers who use their servers.
 The additional services include database and system administration, managed security, system monitoring, application management services and much more.
 The hardware may be owned by the provider or the customer but the management of those servers is the responsibility of the provider and not the customer.

 In a shared hosting environment, the customer shares the server as it acts as a host to multiple clients or businesses.
 The shared hosting includes the sharing of the applications and software within the physical server.
 The hosting provider deploys an interface which allows multiple customers to customize their services according to their business needs.
 Shared hosting is cost-efficient because there is no need to employ technical staff to manage your website and also the cost of the server is shared.

 Data Center Infrastructure Management (DCIM)

-Data center infrastructure management tools tracks the performance of IT related equipment to analyze data about infrastructure components such as servers, storage, network, etc. It also helps in decision-making process as well as aids in optimal use IT hardware.
-DCIM tools enable data centers to control storage, power and cooling in real time.
-The tools basically administer relationship between the facility and the IT systems.
+Data center infrastructure management tools track the performance of IT related equipment to analyze data about infrastructure components such as servers, storage, network, etc. It also helps in the decision-making process as well as aids in optimal use of IT hardware.
+DCIM tools enable data centers to control storage, power, and cooling in real time.
+The tools basically administer the relationship between the facility and the IT systems.
 The energy monitoring sensors can be installed in the data center to analyze power usage effectiveness and cooling system energy efficiency.
-This type of approach is called Continuous Modeling which allows the IT head to observe the changes in the infrastructure and take decisions based on the data.
+This type of approach is called Continuous Modeling which allows the IT head to observe the changes in the infrastructure and make decisions based on the data.

 Data Center Operations